zio/zio-protoquill/README.md

   // TODO Get SQL
 }
 ```
-Note however that for lazy-lifts to work, for some query, all of it's parts need to be `inline def`.
+Note however that for lazy-lifts to work, for a query, all of it's parts need to be `inline def`.
 That is to say, Dynamic Queries do not work with `lazyLift`.

 ### How it Works